CassLamendola/path-planning/README.md

 * Accelerate at a higher rate when starting at 0 mph and decelerate at a higher rate when too close to another vehicle
 * Choose lane to change to based on the speed of other vehicles

+### Result
+Here is an image showing the vehicle driving more than 5.5 miles without incident.
 ![screenshot](./images/screenshot.png)